ijh165/RobotArmTetris3D/README.md

 By Ivan Jonathan Hoo (ihoo@sfu.ca)

 # Description
-This is an interactive 3D game of Tetris using a robot arm (controlled by typical "WASD" keyboard controls) to drop the tetris block at desired location.
+This is an interactive 3D game of Tetris using a robot arm (controlled by typical "WASD" keyboard controls) to drop the tetris block at the desired location.
 When a row is completely filled, it is removed and the tiles above it will be moved one row down.
 This game is coded in C++ with OpenGL libraries.

 # Prerequisites
 This game requires Linux OS with OpenGL libraries installed.